-If you have any questions that wasn’t answered in this post, you can always send me a message on Instagram.
+If you have any questions that weren’t answered in this post, you can always send me a message on Instagram.
 Good luck and may the force be with you!

 P.S.
 All the beautiful photos in this post are from @sayulitasocial.
 Make sure to follow them on Instagram as I no longer live in Sayulita.
 Xx

 10 things you need to know about the Sayulita lifestyle

 I know this is a bad item to be on top of the list but this is also the main reason why I left Sayulita.
 I feel like this is a very important point as most readers of this blog are digital nomads and expats.

 Well, Internet, I repeat this over and over again, is a little challenging but if you really want to make it work (as I did in the 2 years I worked there), then that’s up to you.